Who is James Taumas?

 It was only in the early 2000s when I moved to London for adventure that my desire to write was rekindled.
 When I returned to Australia, I took some advice from a friend, and decided to undertake a writing course to sharpen my craft.
 I entered into a whole new biome where like-minded creators exchanged ideas, experiences, and knowledge.
 Those years were the most inspirational, cultivating varying perspectives and forming my own style in writing.

-Once I was comfortable in this writer’s skin I just kept on going; contests, reviews, reports, speeches, manuals; and whatever would allow me to put fingers to keyboard.
-I even wrote some fan fiction on Skrawl.com.
+Once I was comfortable in this writer’s skin I just kept on going; contests, reviews, reports, speeches, manuals; and whatever would allow me to put fingers to the keyboard.
 Whenever I have the chance or opportunity, I just write.

 Here I am, continuing that journey that started so many years ago in the book section of a department store.
 Still writing and creating worlds which I hope one day you’ll get to visit.